marcel303/framework/usg/support/BuildForWindows/Readme.txt

 build tools

-open command prompt
+open a command prompt where the code has been checked out execute these commands:
-navigate tool checkout location

 > set OS=win
 > mingw32-make